lilanxiao/VoteNet-Keras/README.md

 The inferencing result of the first batch will be visualized via Open3d.
 To close the pop out window, press `ESC`.
 After that, the model will be evaluated on the whole validation set and the AP and AR will be printed.

 Here is an example.
 The red and green boxes illustrate predicted and ground truth bounding box respectively.
-The green and blue points represent votes and high confidence centers.
+The red, green and blue points represent seeds, votes and object centers, respectively.

 ![prediction_1](/images/prediction1.png)